 On the floor a new clothesline begins its traverse along the expanse of hallway.
 It travels to the middle section, where it climbs the wall as it approaches a series of abstracted landscape paintings, floating among and separated by rolls of colored tape (painter’s, electrical, decorative, and sports tape) which define the borders of open sheetrock lining the hallway.

 The clothesline moves through the rolls of tape, as if engaging in the refining process that the activity of painting demands.
 And at the same time, maintaining, insisting always on it’s own linearity- the linearity of time that wants us to continue moving, to get on with the day, to reject presence.
 At the end of the hallway the clothesline finds its intended purpose, and rises to clothesline height against the wall, where it supports a length of muslin that extends 24 feet across the floor (more linearity) to land in a lavender laundry basket filled with scissors, a roll of purple glitter tape hanging off the edge.

-Here is the culmination of the week: it is a place of renewal, as suggested by the theme of laundry, and a washing away of color encountered earlier along the hallway, in favor of raw muslin.
+Here is the culmination of the week: it is a moment of renewal, as suggested by the theme of laundry, and a washing away of color encountered earlier along the hallway, in favor of raw muslin.
 The Exhibition Opening Deadline (my deadline to produce work) is marked by a set of ten scissors inside a laundry basket.
 Finally, a roll of purple glitter tape marks the endpoint of the installation, with an invitation to continue: an invitation for the viewer to cut off a piece of tape to wear/annex as an extension of the installation.
 In this action, the viewer is taking the installation with them, and dissolving the boundary of hallway/painting space/exhibition territory.
 Migration, globalism, transience - but also a renewing of the creative process, a relay handoff of creative agency from the artist to the viewer.